-Founded in 1977 and currently working on its thirty-seventh volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
+Founded in 1977 and currently on the fortieth volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
 The JLG is devoted to the advancement of feminist jurisprudence and the study of law and gender.
 By combining political, economic, historical, sociological, and legal perspectives, we seek to clarify legal issues that have gendered aspects and implications, and to confront new challenges to full social equality.
 Our journal also explores the interconnections between race, class, sexuality, and gender in the law.

 In the fall of 1976, then 1L Sheila Kuehl (class of 1978) began planning an event entitled “Celebration 25: A Generation of Women at Harvard Law School,” which was held in the spring of 1978.
 Celebration 25 commemorated the anniversary of the 1953 HLS graduating class, the first class that included women graduates, and highlighted the important contributions of women students.
 The publication committee of Celebration 25 titled their commemorative book of essays on women and the law the Harvard Women’s Law Journal.
 The founding members’ objective of creating a feminist jurisprudence still drives the JLG today.